-Minimum 6" diameter, minimum 24 MSG black steel connector pipe with UL103HT listed factory-built chimney suitable for use with solid fuels or masonry chimney.
+Minimum 6" or 8" diameter, minimum 24 MSG black steel connector pipe with UL103HT listed factory-built chimney suitable for use with solid fuels or masonry chimney.
 Horizontal connection not tested, refer to local building codes for installation.
+May be installed with 6" connector pipe and Class "A" chimney utilizing a 8" to 6" reducer.
 See installation instructions for details.
-Restrictions apply!
 Read instructions before installing.